-I understand that upon submission of this form:

-- 1. The information checked pertaining to the above-named student shall not be released to third parties without my written consent unless the school is required by law or permitted under FERPA to release such information without my prior written consent. - 2.
-The checked directory information will not otherwise be released from the time the school receives my Form until my opt-out request is rescinded. - 3.
-I may not opt out of use of my student's ID number because it is necessary identifying information for the school. - 4.
-If directory information is released prior to the school receiving my opt-out request, the school may not be able to stop the disclosure of my child's directory information. - 5.
-I may request and challenge how my directory information is used by contacting the school.
+I request that KHA ("the school") withhold the following personally identifiable information identified as Directory Information under FERPA, pertaining to: Student Name: I understand that upon submission of this form: 1.
+The information checked pertaining to the above-named student shall not be released to third parties without my written consent unless the school is required by law or permitted under FERPA to release such information without my prior written consent.
+2. The checked directory information will not otherwise be released from the time the school receives my Form until my opt-out request is rescinded.
+3. I may not opt out of using my student's ID number because it is necessary identifying information for the school.
+4. If directory information is released prior to the school receiving my opt-out request, the school may not be able to stop the disclosure of my child's directory information.
+5. I may request and challenge how my directory information is used by contacting the school.
 CHECK HERE TO OPT OUT OF ALL DIRECTORY INFORMATION IDENTIFIED BELOW or.

-CHECK THE INDIVIDUAL BOXES BELOW TO SELECTIVELY OPT OUT OF INFORMATION SHARING:
+CHECK THE INDIVIDUAL BOXES BELOW TO SELECTIVELY OPT OUT OF INFORMATION SHARING: Name Telephone listing (s) Photograph Date of birth Place of birth Permanent or home address Email address Dates of attendance Most recent institution attended Weight / height Enrollment status (e.g., full-time, part-time) Class standing (e.g., sophomore) Most recent educational agency or institution attended Participation in officially recognized activities and sports Degree(s) received Awards and honors received

-- \\\\ Name

-- \\\\\ Telephone listing (s)

-- \\\\\ Photograph

-- \\\\ Date of birth

-- \\\\ Place of birth

-- \\\\\ Permanent or home address

-- \\\\ Email address

-- \\\\ Dates of attendance

-- \\\\\ Most recent institution attended

-- \\\\ Weight / height

-- \\\\\ Enrollment status (e.g., full-time, part-time)

-- \\\\\ Class standing (e.g., sophomore)

-- \\\\\ Most recent educational agency or institution attended

-- \\\\\ Participation in officially recognized activities and sports

-- \\\\ Degree(s) received

-- \\\\\ Awards and honors received